 or by fax (605-343-7134).

-Comments are due by Oct 22.
+Comments were due by Oct 22.
 Comments submitted are public information.
 This project is subject to 36 CFR 218 objection process.

 Please Act Today to ask for an extension of time, so that we can do a thorough review of the document, and so everyone who wants to make comments gets the opportunity to make comments.
 Please use your own words about your concerns.
 Some possible talking points :